Lee Nguyen: Becamex Binh Duong

 In January 2010, Nguyen signed with another V.League 1 club, Becamex Binh Duong F.C. in Thủ Dầu Một.
 Injuries limited his impact as he scored just one goal in five appearances for the club in one and a half years.
 His desire to play for the U.S. was rekindled, however, by the August 2011 hiring of head coach Jurgen Klinsmann, whose style Nguyen hoped would better fit his midfield skills.
 Despite a large new contract offer in Vietnam, he decided to return to the U.S.

 New England Revolution

-Nguyen signed a multi-year deal with Major League Soccer on December 7, 2011 and was originally allocated to the Vancouver Whitecaps FC in a weighted lottery.
+Nguyen signed a multi-year deal with Major League Soccer on December 7, 2011, and was originally allocated to the Vancouver Whitecaps FC in a weighted lottery.
 He made three preseason appearances with Vancouver before being waived on March 1, 2012.
 On March 2, 2012, he was selected by the New England Revolution with the second overall pick in the MLS Waiver Draft.

 Nguyen made 30 regular-season appearances for the Revolution in 2012, including 27 starts.
-He finished second on the team with five goals and was voted the Midnight Riders Man of Year by the fans.
+He finished second on the team in scoring with five goals (two assists) and was voted the Midnight Riders Man of Year by the fans.
 His second career MLS goal—and second goal of the game against Vancouver on May 12—was one of four finalists for the MLS Goal of the Year Award.
+He was named MLS Player of the Week for matchweek 10 following that performance, and also named Revolution Team Most Valuable Player for 2012.

-In 2013, Nguyen appeared in 33 league matches, scoring four goals and recording seven assists.
+In 2013, Nguyen appeared in 33 league matches, scoring four goals and recording seven assists, helping the Revolution reach the playoffs for the first time since 2009.